vishalchovatiya/Linux-System-Programming/How floating point no are stored ?.md

 ## Floating point exceptions

-- The `IEEE 754-1985` standard defines five exceptions that can occur during a calculation named as
+- The `IEEE 754-1985` standard defines five exceptions that can occur during a floating point calculation named as

 1. **Invalid Operation** : occurs due to many causes like multiplication of infinte with zero or infinite, division of infinte by zero or infinite & vice-versa, sqaure root of operand less than zero, etc.
 2. **Division by Zero** : occures when "as its name sounds"